 - Give your baby a sponge bath with the harness in place.
-You may remove the harness during bath time only if directed by the baby's practitioner. - Check all skin folds, especially behind the knees and in the diaper area.
+You may remove the harness during bath time only as directed by your practitioner. - Check all skin folds, especially behind the knees and in the diaper area.
 Keep these areas clean and dry.
 You may massage areas of irritation with a mild, soothing lotion. - It is best not to use powders or creams under the harness.